kurtkanaskie/pingstatus-tls-v1/README.md

 ## Running Tests Locally
 Often it is necessary to interate over tests for a feature development.
 Since Apickli/Cucumber tests are mostly text based, its easy to do this locally.
 Here are the steps:
-1 Install your feature proxy to Apigee if you are creating a new feature, otherwise just get a copy of the exising proxy you are building tests for.
+1. Install your feature proxy to Apigee if you are creating a new feature, otherwise just get a copy of the exising proxy you are building tests for.
-2 Run Maven to copy resources and "replace" things.
+2. Run Maven to copy resources and "replace" things.
-    * `mvn -P test clean process-resources`
+    * `mvn -Ptest process-resources apigee-config:exportAppKeys exec:exec@integration -Ddeployment.suffix= -Dskip.clean=true -Dapigee.config.exportDir=target/test/integration`
-3 Run tests by tag or by feature file
+3. Run tests by tag or by feature file
-    * cucumberjs target/test/apickli/features --tags @intg
+    * `./node_modules/cucumber/bin/cucumber.js target/test/integration/features --format ./node_modules/cucumber-pretty --tags @intg`
-    * cucumberjs target/test/apickli/features/errorHandling.feature
+    * `cucumberjs target/test/apickli/features/errorHandling.feature`

 Alternatively, you can run the tests via Maven
 * `mvn -P test process-resources exec:exec@integration -api.testtag=@get-ping`